Contributor: Sarah Arizaga

 4) Are you wanting to go to Cuba but haven’t booked anything at all?

 If that’s a yes, then what are you waiting for?
 No, you can’t go on a cruise anymore, but that wasn’t really the best way to experience this amazing country anyway.
 No, you can’t go on a People to People tour anymore, but that was never the best option for a capable and intrepid traveler such as yourself.
 Support for the Cuban People allows more freedom to experience Cuba the way you want.
 P2P required a babysitter from the U.S. to make sure you participated in everything on the itinerary.
 Did you want to be babysat?
 Of course not, you’re an adult!
-So buy that flight and get your visa at the airport and we’ll see in the Pearl of the Antilles.
+So buy that flight and get your visa at the airport and we’ll see you in the Pearl of the Antilles.

 Now it’s Your Turn to Ask Me…